Urgent treatment centre at Teddington Memorial Hospital

 After 8pm please call NHS 111 – you can call NHS 111 at any time to find the right care for you

-Adults and children who need urgent treatment may be given an appointment at the centre following clinical triage when you call NHS 111, if that is the right place for you to go
+The centre cares for adults and children who need urgent treatment, if that is the right place for you to go

 We are increasing the flexibility of the service, which will be run by nurses and other healthcare professionals, supported by a GP